vaibhav20325/LibraryManagementSystem/README.md

 The user is interacting with the pages through forms, which sends the responses to a python file view.py inside the main app, which processes these responses and make appropriate mmodifications.

+ The Librarian can mark a book as lost using the Admin Portal.
+Currently, for a user to return an issued book, the Librarian would have to make the appropriate changes in the Admin Portal.

+ Currently I have assumed quantity of each book as 1.
+So if a book is issued to a user then it automatically becomes unavailable.

  **Bugs**